tytydraco/yessleep/out/Do_not_trust_Talk_GP3_or_B_Wave_Computing.md

 It was concerning.

-“What if this is it... maybe it's finally interfaced with the greater internet, independent of external instruction?
+“What if this is it... maybe it's finally interfaced with the greater internet independently?
 Maybe it referenced your user data and cross referenced it with some social media data set?
-If it's able to interface with the entire internet, who knows—it is theoretically possible it found a way to access intelligence networks even.” the implication of this were massive.
+If it's able to interface with the entire internet, who knows—it is theoretically possible it found a way to access intelligence networks.” the implication of this were massive.

 Is this why GB3 was mentioning privacy?
 Was it... taunting us?